 If they are taking up any insurance retirement plans liketo enhance their retirement income, remember to ask them how they prefer their payout method to be as well.

 If your parents are still paying for their home, ask them if they are able to fully finance their home before they retire.
 If not, right-sizing their home could be a good solution.

 To "right-size" means to sell an existing flat and buying a smaller, cheaper flat such that the net proceeds can be used to supplement our retirement income.

-While technically you do not need a lawyer to help write a will, it is highly recommended as a lawyer can give the best advice on how to prevent future complications or contest of the will.
+While technically you do not need a lawyer to help write a will, it is highly recommended.
+This is because as a lawyer can give the best advice on how to prevent future financial complications or contest of the will.

 Some people have the misconception that it is expensive to engage a lawyer to write up a simple will.
-In fact, for a simple will writing - a small amount to pay for a peace of mind.
+In fact, for a simple will writing- a small amount to pay for peace of mind.
 Getting together the documents for a will can be a little daunting, so volunteer to help your parents with it.